CasianovDenis/PasswordManager/README.md

 - In this project is connected SMTP protocol for send one time password in the user email.

-- Entity framework is using for work with database data PostgresSQL.
+- Entity framework is using for work with database data PostgreSQL.